Need to learn how to record your own song on the computer? or want to do cover song maybe.

 For Audio Interface you can read my list of cheap Audio Interface/External Sound card here: Best Cheap USB Audio Interface For Home Recording

-Why have to use External sound card and not just using built
+Why have to use External sound card and not just using the

 The reason you have to use an external Sound card/Audio Interface is; Because the built-in audio on your computer was not designed for this kind of task.

 Already have Audio Interface and DAW installed on your computer? then great!
 We can continue on how to start using it to record your music.
 And how to set-up

 Setting Up The Computer For Home Recording!